Skip to main content

 Typical Large Rehab (40-80 clients): End of Week 2-3

-Questions Before, During, or After Your First Week
+How Do You Get Questions Answered Before, During, or After Your First Week.

 At Jintara, you speak directly with Darren, the owner.
 Not a call centre, not a sales team.
 Call, WhatsApp, or fill in the enquiry form on the contact page.
 Every conversation is confidential and there is no pressure.